Karhal/discord-ai-chatbot/README.md

   3. Copy the API key and paste it into your `config.ts` file.

 - **SerpAPI Token**:

   1. Sign up at [SerpAPI](https://serpapi.com/users/sign_up).
   2. Create an account or log in if you already have one.
   3. Navigate to the dashboard.
   4. Copy the API key provided in the dashboard.
   5. Paste the API key into your `config.ts` file.
+  6. Select Google domain at [SerpAPI Google domains](https://serpapi.com/google-domains)
+  7. Paste the google_domain into your `config.ts` file.

 - **CoinAPI Key**:
   To use the CoinAPI features, you need to obtain an API key.
 Follow these steps: